bor0/gidti/manuscript/chapter6.md

 ## 6.3.
 Trees

 A tree structure is a way to represent hierarchical data.
-We can define a tree structure using the following implementation:
+We will work with binary trees in this section, which are trees that contain exactly two sub-trees.
+We can define this tree structure using the following implementation:

 ```
 data Tree = Leaf | Node Nat Tree Tree